July 2019 — November 2019

-Representing water in a variety of forms, from glaciers to seascapes, this exhibition takes a mindful interpretation of the fluid movement of energy, water, and lines.
-Having spent the majority of her life near the sea, from her birthplace of Fife to her adopted home on the shores of St. Ives, the artist Wilhelmina Barns-Graham captures extraordinary meditative abstractions that comment on the flowing power of water to both calm and captivate.
+Representing water in a variety of forms, from glaciers to seascapes, Linear Meditations takes a mindful interpretation of the fluid movement of energy, water, and lines.
+Having spent the majority of her life near the sea, from her birthplace of Fife to her adopted home on the shores of St Ives, the artist Wilhelmina Barns-Graham captures extraordinary meditative abstractions that comment on the flowing power of water to both calm and captivate.

-Earlier this year, Imperial Health Charity, the Wilhelmina Barns-Graham Trust and Paintings in Hospitals devised a project to work with an emerging curator on an exhibition that would support the curator’s development and show Barns-Graham’s art to a new audience.
-We are delighted to work with Briana Oliver on Linear Meditations, who selected this thoughtful presentation.
-This exhibition will be touring to three sites across the Imperial College Healthcare NHS Trust and then nationally through Paintings in Hospitals’ network.
+Working with the Wilhelmina Barns-Graham Trust and Paintings in Hospitals, we devised a project to work with an emerging curator on an exhibition that would support the curator’s development and show Barns-Graham’s art to a new audience.
+We were delighted to work with Briana Oliver on Linear Meditations, who selected this thoughtful presentation.
+The exhibition will tour three sites across the Imperial College Healthcare NHS Trust's hospitals, and then nationally through Paintings in Hospitals’ network.

-You can find out more about Paintings in Hospitals' work by clicking here.
+To find out more about Paintings in Hospitals' work, you can visit their website.